userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 @snippet samples/testsuite-support/static_config.yaml testsuite - config.yaml

-@warning Please note that the testsuite support must be disabled in production environment.
+@warning Please note that the variable `testsuite-enabled` must be disabled in production environment.
-Testsuite sets the `testsuite-enabled` variable into `true` when runs the service.
+Testsuite sets the `testsuite-enabled` variable into `true` when it runs the service.
-In the example above this variable controls whether or `tests-control` component is loaded.
+In the example above this variable controls whether `tests-control` component is loaded.
+This component must be disabled for production.

 ### Features